mattmakai/fullstackpython.com/content/pages/06-devops/18-web-analytics.markdown

 ## Web analytics learning checklist
-1. Add Google Analytics or Piwik to your application.
-Both are free and while Piwik is not as powerful as Google Analytics you can self-host the application which is the only option in many environments.
+1. Add Google Analytics or Matoma to your application.
+Both are free and while Matoma is not as powerful as Google Analytics you can self-host the application which is the only option in many environments.

 1. Think critically about the factors that will make your application